 The Board actively delegates its authority to the five sub-Committees and the Executive Committee in accordance with the scope and mandate prescribed in Committee respective Charters.
 The Board and sub- Committee Charters enable cross membership between the Board and its sub-Committees, which in turn requires coordinated timing of meetings; and avoidance or duplication or fragmented functioning in so far as possible and consequently, the Board achieves effective collaboration.
 There is a balanced distribution of power in respect of membership across Committees, so that no individual has the ability to dominate decision-making, and no undue reliance is placed on any individual.
 Additionally, the Board and Committee Charters confer on each Committee specific matters relevant to that Committee and work is allocated accordingly.
 The Board delegates its authority to the Massmart Executive Committee through its delegation of authority, which is reviewed annually by the Board.

 The role of all Directors is to bring independent judgement and experience to the Board’s deliberations and decisions.
-At the time of this report, the Board comprised two Executive Directors, four independent non-Executive Directors and three non-Executive Directors.
+At the time of this report, the Board comprised of two Executive Directors, six Independent non-Executive Directors and three non-Independent non-Executive Directors, and as such reflects an appropriate balance with a majority of Independent non-Executive Directors.

 - Whether the Director had been employed in an Executive capacity in the Group during the preceding three financial years;